princesslana/smalld/docs/index.md

 Features considered out of scope:

-* Serialization or deserialization os JSON messages/payloads
+* Serialization and deserialization of JSON messages/payloads
 * Caching

 ## Multi-Language